 George R. Trumbull

-When George Trumbull retired as CEO of NYMagic, a large insurance holding company, he figured that would be the highlight of his life.
+When George Trumbull retired after a long career that included being the CEO of a large Australian insurance/investment company, he figured that would be the highlight of his life.
 Now, he says, “when the bell tolls for me, the highlight will have been helping change the lives of so many young people in Kenya.”

 Through the George R. Trumbull Scholarship Fund, four students a year receive full funding for all eight years of their education.
 The fund currently supports 10 students.

 George first learned about EFAC through an announcement for an upcoming graduate school reunion.
 He made a note to talk to the founder, Rod VanSciver, a fellow alum, at the event.
 While Trumbull was unable to make the reunion, he did eventually connect with Rod and Nancy and, after researching EFAC, decided to become a signifiant contributor.
 Shortly thereafter Rod and Nancy persuaded him to come Kenya with EFAC.